MourIdri/azureiaascodev2/README.md

     #Start the deploiment using this command :
     az group deployment create -g DemoRGJSON --template-uri https://raw.githubusercontent.com/MourIdri/azureiaascodev1/master/azuredeploy.json --parameters @azuredeploy.parameters.json

+   2.4 : Deploy resource group with a VM from a Terraform Script

 # end of demo 2